TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/netwatcher-connmonitor.md

 ### **Deleted Connection Monitor still showing up in the dashboard**

-* The dashboard loads data for a time duration in the UI, hence the Connection Monitor might be showing up.This should disappear in about 5 minutes
+* The dashboard loads data for a time duration in the UI, hence the Connection Monitor might be showing up.
+This should disappear in about 5 minutes

 ## **Recommended Documents**